-- 1. Confirm that the ATevo nameplate voltage rating is correct for the ac input supply voltage.
-If ATevo has the Multi-Tap ac input voltage option, make sure the setting matches the ac input supply voltage (see Section 2.3.2, Verifying Multi-Tap AC Input Voltage Setting). - 2.
+- 1. Confirm that the ATevo nameplate voltage rating is correct for the ac input supply voltage. - 2.
 Use a branch circuit breaker or fused disconnect switch upstream from ATevo.
 This device should have lockout capabilities so that the ac input supply to ATevo can be deenergized for unit maintenance.
-A time-delay circuit breaker or slow-blow fuse is recommended. - 3.
-Size the branch circuit breaker or fused disconnect switch for ATevo's maximum ac input current as listed on the data nameplate decal.
+A time-delay circuit breaker or slow-blow fuse is recommended. - Size the branch circuit breaker or fused disconnect switch for ATevo's maximum ac input current as listed on the data nameplate decal.
 For a table of ratings, refer to standard (JF5072-01). - 4.
 Size the ac input wiring per the National Electric Code (NEC), Canadian Electrical Code, local and site codes for the trip rating of the branch circuit breaker or fused disconnect switch. - 5.
 Conduit must be properly grounded, and in compliance with the national wiring rules of the country where installed. - 6.
 Do not run external ac input power wiring through the same conduit as external dc wiring. - 7.
 Use copper or aluminum conductors only. - 8.
 For 120 Vac, connect the neutral leg to input terminal (CB1-L2). - 9.
 All site requirements of the facility take precedence over these instructions.